MRAA & NMMA COVID-19 Retail Reopening Guidelines

 Marine Retail Operations: Massachusetts entered phase three step one of their Reopen Plan statewide on July 13.
 Retail is allowed to have patrons with restrictions, including a max of 10 persons (including store staff per 1,000 square feet of accessible indoor space or 50% of the retail store’s maximum permitted occupancy.
 Read more here.
 In order to reopen and expand operations, businesses must develop a written COVID-19 Control Plan outlining how its workplace will prevent the spread of COVID-19.
 Mandatory guidance for safety standard can be found here.

-Reopening Standards for Recreational Boating Businesses can be found here.
+Reopening Standards for Recreational Boating Businesses were updated on August 18 and can be found here.
+As of August 7, Governor Baker has paused reopening plans indefinitely.

 Marine Retail Operations: Michigan is currently in Phase 4 or 5 pending the region of the Michigan Safe Start plan.
 Phase 4 allows for retail operations to be open with additional safety measures and guidelines in place (ie capacity limits).
 In person retail is operational but stores must create communication materials for customers to inform them of changes to store practices as well as establish a line to regulate entry.
 In regions 5 & 6, capacity limits for stores under 50,000 square feet (excluding employees) must limit to 25% of total occupancy limits established by the state fire marshal or a local fire marshal.
 More details can be found here.
 Current retail guidance can be found here.
 MIOSHA requirements can be found here.